Stronger consumer protections coming for people in B.C.

 - provide clearer pathways for consumers to cancel contracts under specified conditions; and

-- give consumers the ability to use the Civil Resolution Tribunal to adjudicate disputes under the BPCPA.
+- give consumers the ability to use the Civil Resolution Tribunal to seek damages for a breach under the BPCPA.

 “Our office hears from seniors who have fallen victim to scams and purchased an item or service they didn't need due to high-pressure sales tactics,” said Dan Levitt, B.C. seniors advocate.
 “Many older British Columbians live on fixed incomes and take great care with their finances.
 Therefore, giving seniors and others space to review contracts in advance and prohibiting home sales will reduce the opportunities for older people to buy products and services they don't need and can't afford.”